GabeScott/standard-works-vault/General Conference/2024 April - Call, Don’t Fall.md

 # Call, Don’t Fall

-*By Taylor G. Godoy - Of the Seventy*
+By Elder Taylor G. Godoy - *Of the Seventy*

 *Given in the April session of the 2024 General Conference*

+>*If we call out to God, I testify we will not fall.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/04/52godoy?lang=eng)